CliffordN/ISO8583/README.md

  0200f228000008008000000000000400000008123456783100000000000002000303103707133337201501021504051240409123456789
  ```

- Additional example you can see in tester.go
+ Additional example you can see in samples.go